Localization theorem for homological vector fields: Homogeneous superspaces

 Recall that a supergroup $G$ is called quasireductive if $G_0$ is reductive.
 We will always assume in this section that $G$ is quasireductive, and write $\Rep G$ for the category of $G$-modules.
 We refer to \cite{Ser2} for more on the theory of such supergroups.
-Write $\g$ its Lie superalgebra, which will be reductive, and set
+Write $\g$ for its Lie superalgebra, which will be quasireductive, and set

 An element $u\in\g_{\ol{1}}^{hom}$ has that $u^2$ acts semisimply on any $G$-module, and thus the functor $DS_u$ is defined on $\Rep G$.

 We will consider homogeneous spaces $G/K$ for $K$ a quasireductive subgroup of $G$; in this case $G/K$ is a smooth affine supervariety.
 See \cite{MaT} for more on the construction of this quotient and proof of affinity of $G/K$.